Lindbladian PT phase transitions: Symmetry in Lindbladians

 \subsection{Lindbladian $\mathcal{PT}$ symmetry}

-In Section~\ref{secSSB}, we introduce the L-$\mathcal{PT}$ symmetry in Eq.~($\ref{HuberPT2}$); for convenience, we rewrite it here as
+In Section~\ref{sec13}, we introduce the L-$\mathcal{PT}$ symmetry in Eq.~($\ref{HuberPT2}$); for convenience, we rewrite it here as

-with $\mathbb{PT}(O)=PTO^{\dagger}(PT)^{-1}$~\cite{Huber1, Nakanishi3}. \footnote{Here we briefly comment on “strong’’ and “weak’’ forms of $\mathcal{PT}$ symmetries.
-In analogy with the unitary case, we refer to Eq.~\eqref{HuberPT} as a “weak’’ \(\mathcal{PT}\) symmetry.
-By contrast, we call the symmetry “strong’’ \(\mathcal{PT}\) symmetry when \(\mathbb{PT}(H)=H\) and \(\mathbb{PT}(L_\mu)=L_\mu\).
+with $\mathbb{PT}(O)=PTO^{\dagger}(PT)^{-1}$~\cite{Huber1, Nakanishi3}. \footnote{Here we briefly comment on ``strong'' and ``weak'' forms of $\mathcal{PT}$ symmetries.
+In analogy with the unitary case, we refer to Eq.~\eqref{HuberPT} as a ``weak'' \(\mathcal{PT}\) symmetry.
+By contrast, we call the symmetry a ``strong'' \(\mathcal{PT}\) symmetry when \(\mathbb{PT}(H)=H\) and \(\mathbb{PT}(L_\mu)=L_\mu\).
 However, unlike the unitary case, this distinction does not seem to lead to essential differences (e.g., the presence or absence of conserved quantities).
-Therefore, as far as is currently known, there is little reason to emphasize the distinction between “strong’’ and “weak’’ here. } Here, we assume that the parity operator $P$ and time-reversal operator $T$ satisfy Eq.~($\ref{opPT}$).
+Therefore, as far as is currently known, there is little reason to emphasize the distinction between ``strong'' and ``weak'' here. } Here, we assume that the parity operator $P$ and time-reversal operator $T$ satisfy Eq.~($\ref{opPT}$).
 If Lindbladian satisfies the L-$\mathcal{PT}$ symmetry condition~\eqref{HuberPT}, Lindbladian can be written in the symmetric form as

 where we define $H_{\mathrm{PT}}:=\tfrac12(H+PTH(PT)^{-1})$.
 This form will be used in Sec.~\ref{sec71}.
 It is worth noting why the time–reversal operation in the L-$\mathcal{PT}$ symmetry is implemented by combining the \emph{Hermitian adjoint} and the complex conjugation \(L_\mu\!\to KL_\mu^{\dagger}K\) rather than simple complex conjugation.
 In non-Hermitian systems, the action \(i\to -i\) which indicates time-reversal flips the sign of every anti-Hermitian term and thus exchanges amplification (gain) and decay (loss).
-By contrast, in the GKSL formalism, dissipation is encoded in dissipative terms $\hat{\mathcal{D}}[L_\mu]$; the roles of gain and loss are interchanged only when \(L_\mu\) itself is replaced by its adjoint \(L_\mu^{\dagger}\), not by its complex conjugate \(L_\mu^*\).
-Therefore, we define the time-reversal action on jump operators as the combined operation of the Hermitian adjoint and complex conjugation.
+By contrast, in the GKSL formalism, dissipation is encoded in dissipative terms $\hat{\mathcal{D}}[L_\mu]$; the roles of gain and loss are interchanged only when \(L_\mu\) itself is replaced by its adjoint \(L_\mu^{\dagger}\), not by its complex conjugate \(L_\mu^*\). \YNedit{For example, for a bosonic mode, Hermitian conjugation maps a loss jump \(L_\mu\propto a\) (e.g., spontaneous emission or particle loss) to the corresponding gain jump \(L_\mu^\dagger\propto a^\dagger\) (e.g., incoherent pumping).} Therefore, we define the time-reversal action on jump operators as the combined operation of the Hermitian adjoint and complex conjugation.

+\YNedit{We emphasize that this gain--loss interpretation should not be understood as requiring every L-$\mathcal{PT}$-symmetric Lindbladian to contain two separate dissipative channels with fine-tuned dissipation rates.
+The actual requirement is that the jump-operator set be invariant under}